JTCaldeira/JTCaldeira.github.io/_learning/prerequisites/3-sum-of-squares.md

 	<img src="/img/learning/prerequisites/sum-of-squares/sum_of_squares_6.png"/>
 </p>

-However, if we're dealing with data that has a higher dimensionality, we're gonna have a bad time writing the sum of squares expression...
+However, if we're dealing with data that has a higher dimensionality, we're gonna have a bad time writing the sum of squares expression this way...

-### Multivariate sum of squares
+### Multivariate Sum of Squares

 In the example above, we wrote the sum of squares formula in terms of functions that deal with 2-dimensional and 3-dimensional data (where one of those dimensions is the target), respectively.
 In real world scenarios, we may come across data that is described by several more variables.
 It would be useful, then, to generalize the sum of squares expression so that it applies to data of any dimensionality.
 The equation for a linear function which takes an *m*-dimensional input *x* can be written as *f(x) = a<sub>1</sub>.x<sub>1</sub> + a<sub>2</sub>.x<sub>2</sub> + ... + a<sub>m</sub>.x<sub>m</sub> + b*.
 Here, *x<sub>m</sub>* corresponds to the value of *x* for its *m*-th dimension, and *a<sub>m</sub>* is its coefficient.
 We will refer to an *m*-dimensional input, *(x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>m</sub>)*, as **x** for simplicity.
 Now, we can use **x** to refer to an input vector with any dimensionality.
 We can then rewrite generalized the sum of squares as: